abuiles/ember-101/hands-on.md

 In **app/controllers/friends/base.js**, we define the computed property **isValid** with the following code:

-{title="Computed Property isValid"}
+{title="Computed Property isValid is app/controllers/friends/base.js", lang="JavaScript"}
 ~~~~~~~~
   isValid: Ember.computed(
-    'email',
+    'model.email',
-    'firstName',
+    'model.firstName',
-    'lastName',
+    'model.lastName',
-    'twitter',
+    'model.twitter',
     function() {
-      return !Ember.isEmpty(this.get('email')) &&
+      return !Ember.isEmpty(this.get('model.email')) &&
-        !Ember.isEmpty(this.get('firstName')) &&
+        !Ember.isEmpty(this.get('model.firstName')) &&
-        !Ember.isEmpty(this.get('lastName')) &&
+        !Ember.isEmpty(this.get('model.lastName')) &&
-        !Ember.isEmpty(this.get('twitter'));
+        !Ember.isEmpty(this.get('model.twitter'));
     }
   ),
 ~~~~~~~~

 Although the previous code does what we expect, it is not the most pleasant to read, especially with all those nested **&&'s**.
 As it turns out, Ember has a set of helper functions that will allow us to write the previous code in a more idiomatic way using something called computed property macros.

 Computed property macros are a set of functions living under **Ember.computed.** that allow us to create computed properties in an easier, more readable and